2. Material accounting policies

 i) The assets and liabilities of the combining entities are reflected at their carrying amounts.

 ii) No adjustments are made to reflect fair values or recognize any new assets or liabilities.
-The only adjustments that are made are to harmonies accounting policies.
+The only adjustments that are made are to harmonise accounting policies.

-iii) The identity of the reserves has been preserved and appear in the financial information of the transferee in the same form in which they appeared in the financial information of the transferor.
+iii) The identity of the reserves has been preserved and appears in the financial information of the transferee in the same form in which they appeared in the financial information of the transferor.

 2.3 Use of estimates, assumptions and judgements

 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimates are revised, and future periods are affected.
+Revisions to accounting estimates are recognised in the period in which the estimates are changed and in any future periods affected.

 a.
 Impairment of investments